svlesiv/mobile-flashcards/README.md

 # UdaciFlashCards
 UdaciFlashcards is a mobile application (iOS and Android) that allows users to study collections of flashcards.
-Users are able to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+Users are able to create different categories of flashcards called "decks", add flashcards to those decks, and take quizzes on those decks.

 ![](./assets/flashcards.gif)